edm00se/blog/content/old/2017-09-01-change-is-in-the-air.md

 I have a few ideas.
 That's all I'm saying right now, since I've got my sights set on a few things which are going to take a bit of setup.
 Watch this space.

-Until next time, cheers! ð»
+Until next time, cheers! 🍻

 [that-conf-url]: https://www.thatconference.com/
 [pwa-url]: https://developers.google.com/web/progressive-web-apps/